 - Read the label on your graham crackers to make sure they're gluten free, nut free and vegan.

-- Only use gluten free/vegan marshmallows.
+- Only use gluten free/vegan marshmallows, like the Dandies brand.

 - Make sure to use vegan baking sticks instead of butter in the frosting.

-- Use a vegan chocolate bar.
+- Use a vegan chocolate bar or vegan chocolate.

-This recipe has not been tested with these substitutions and/or variations due to celiac disease and food allergies.
+This recipe has not been tested with some of these substitutions and/or variations due to celiac disease and food allergies.
 If you change any of the ingredients, please let us know how the recipe turned out in the comments below!

 How to Make S'mores Cupcakes

-Step 1: Whisk Together the Dry Ingredients Minus the Graham Crumbs
+Step 2: Whisk Together the Dry Ingredients

 In a large bowl whisk together the gluten free flour, granulated sugar, baking powder, baking soda and salt.
-Set aside.

-Whisk in the graham cracker crumbs and set aside.
+Once combined, whisk in the graham cracker crumbs and set aside.

 Step 3: Mix Together the Wet Ingredients and Brown Sugar